 Learn about common RA treatments, how much they may cost, and ways you can lower your drug expenses.

-There is no single drug that treats rheumatoid arthritis for everyone.
-Many of the most common RA medications fall into five categories: corticosteroids, NSAIDs, DMARDs, biologics, and JAK inhibitors.
+Many of the most common RA medications fall into three categories: biologic or non-biologic DMARDs, corticosteroids, and NSAIDS.
 The prices listed below are an average of the estimated retail costs for both brand name and generic drugs.
 Retail costs represent the price of a drug without insurance.
 These prices are an average of estimated cash cost from across several websites, including DrugPriceInfo.com, GoodRx.com, and Costco.com.
 Biologics prices were obtained from Healthline’s Consumer Reports page.

 $15 for 30 10 mg tablets generic

 $26 for 60 mL of 15 mg/mL syrup generic

 $314 for 30 15 mg tablets brand name

 $101 for 60 300 mg tablets brand name

 $95 for 60 200 mg tablets brand name

 $79 for 60 50 mg tablets generic

 $112 for 30 600 mg tablets generic

 $82 for 30 20 mg capsules generic